-- Apply yourself diligently at all times and complete/submit all assessment tasks on time and in compliance with NESA guidelines.
+- Always apply yourself diligently and complete/submit all assessment tasks on time and in compliance with NESA guidelines.
 Including submission, illness and misadventure, plagiarism and appeals - Realise that assessment tasks are worth 50% of your HSC mark.
 This is to reward effort and skills that cannot be tested in the HSC examination.
 Therefore, they are very important.